JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 The example showed up dealing with file system paths which probably has a lot of uses in nixpkgs and nixos.

 # Day 06

+I spoiled myself on this one a bit.
+I saw some memes on the AOC subreddit saying how long the brute force solution for part 2 can take.
+So while I don't know what part 2 is yet (as write this) I'm gonna try and think ahead a bit as I solve part 1 more than usual.

+So another 2d grid problem...the guard `^` has simple rules they follow and we need to figure out all the spots they hit before going off the edge of the map.
+I have a sinking feeling part 2 will involve cycles or something but lets focus on what we have for now

 ## Part 01

+### Parsing the grid

+Im gonna steal my logic from day 4 to parse the grid into a 1d list

 ## Part 02